-There are many academic credit options available to students both on campus and online here at the RBDC.
-Basic and Advanced Projects are designed to have enough flexibility in hour requirements and project type to meet the your needs.
+While ALPS projects are fantastic at providing meaningful work experience for your resume, there are many academic credit options available to students at BYU-Idaho and Ensign College.
+ALPS | Basic and ALPS | Advanced projects are designed to have enough flexibility in hour requirements and project type to meet your needs.
 They also align with the academic semester calendar.
 Depending on your major, these projects can potentially apply to internship or credit requirements.
-However, this approval process must be done through BYU-Idaho.
+This approval process must be done through your respective institution of higher education.

-For ALPS | Basic projects, students will all receive elective credit through IDS 297R.
-All students should plan on adding this class to participate.
-To seek credit beyond elective, non-business major students will need to contact their Faculty Coordinator to start the process.
-The easiest route is to complete IDS 297R and then working with advising and your Department Chair to override the pre-authorized course substitution and/or internship credit.
-For business major students, ALPS | Basic can be substituted for B 298.
-Complete IDS 297R and then work with advising and your Department Chair for the override.
+For ALPS | Basic projects, BYU-Idaho students will receive credit through IDS 297R.
+Some majors may have an opportunity to substitute this elective credit for a required course.
+To explore this option, non-business major students will need to contact advising and discuss the options.
+The easiest route is to complete IDS 297R and then work with advising and your department chair to override the pre-authorized course substitution and/or internship credit.
+For business major students, ALPS | Basic is an approved substitution for B 298.
+Your grad plan will recognize IDS 297R as an equivalency to B 298R.

 For ALPS | Basic projects, Ensign College students will receive internship credit through CAR 299 or an equivalent program specific internship course.

 Basic projects provide students with a 105+ hour experience over the course of a semester.
 The content and skills application will vary by client.
 All Basic projects are an entry-level professionalism opportunity.